juncture-digital/template/_admin/add-article.md

     - **thumbnail**:
     - **permalink**:
     - **published**: This is set to `false` initially.
 When the value is false the article will not appear in the article index.
     - **featured**: This is set to `false` initially.
-Set this to 'true' if the article should appear in the Featured Articles section of the home page.
+Set this to `true` if the article should appear in the Featured Articles section of the home page.

 ---